Considerations for how to build a viable and scaled business

 The questions that guide company mission and vision are also useful to apply at a product level:

 A product is a solution to a problem that a specific set of people care about solving enough to pay for it.

-The practical application of “pay for it” can mean a payment of money, time, or attention; the latter two often being translated into money through digital advertising and data products.
-The key questions to answer when defining your product are:
+The practical application of “pay for it” can mean a payment of money, time, or attention.
+Time and attention are often translated into money through digital advertising and data products.
+In addition to the above, the key questions to answer when defining your product are:

-A specific set of people with a clear problem or need who are motivated to solve it with money, time, or attention
+A market is a specific set of people with a clear problem or need who are motivated to solve it with money, time, or attention.

 Our definition is very similar to and partially derived from that of Geoffrey Moore who said in summary: a market is a set of customers who have a common set of needs or wants and who reference one another when making buying decisions.